m-meliani/m-meliani.github.io/_pages/cv.md

 ### Administrative and Organizational Activities

-* Co-organizer of Mathematics PhD Colloquium in Nijmegen, 2021-2022
+* Co-organizer of Mathematics [PhD Colloquium](https://tlundemo.com/phdcolloquium.html) in Nijmegen, 2021-2022
 * PhD representative at the Department of Mathematics in Nijmegen, 2022
+* Co-organizer of exhibitions “Celebrating Women in Mathematics” supported by [Platform Wiskunde Nederland](https://platformwiskunde.nl/wp-content/uploads/2022/09/WIM_report.pdf), May and October 2022